How to Make Königsberger Klopse | German Meatballs

 - 1 whole egg

-- 1 TBSP parsley
+- 1 TBSP fresh parsley

-- 1 quart bouillon, stock, or broth
+- 1 quart bouillon stock, or broth

 - 2-3 TBSP butter

-- 2-3 TBSP flour
+- 2-3 TBSP all-purpose flour

 - 1 TBSP lemon juice